 In the creation of the V85, designers at Europe’s oldest motorcycle marque (in terms of continuous manufacture) were also inspired by the Paris-Dakar Rally.

 Powered by Guzzi’s 850cc power plant, in the customary configuration, the V85 TT makes 79bhp at 7750rpm and churns out 59 lb. ft at 5000rpm.
-Relatively speaking, not massive amounts of power, but more than enough to get your travels.
+Relatively speaking, that’s not massive amounts of power but more than enough to get you on your travels.

 March 2019 saw the official launch of the V85 TT with Ewan McGregor back in the saddle shortly after, as an official ambassador for the eagle marque.